rackerlabs/tofu-openstack-flex-lab/README.md

-## openstack-flex-lab
+# openstack-flex-lab

 I am using opentofu but I call it terraform alot still :/

 This builds out a lab environment as described at https://docs.rackspacecloud.com/ in an already available openstack endpoint.
 Once tofu has completed you can follow the steps in the linked documentation.

-### requirements
+## requirements

 - A python virtual environment
 - Install opentofu
 - Install openstackclient
 - Configure $HOME/.config/openstack/clouds.yaml with credentials

-### python virtual environment
+## python virtual environment

 For later use of they dynamic inventory script a python virtual environment is needed.
 Create your virtual environment the way you see fit and install the requirements.

 ```bash
 pip install -r requirements.txt
 ```

-### tofu
+## tofu

 Opentofu or terraform is needed to build out the lab environment in an openstack deployment.
-Installation instructions for opentofu can be found [here](https://opentofu.org/docs/intro/install/).
+Installation instructions for opentofu can be found at [opentofu docs](https://opentofu.org/docs/intro/install/).

 Installing opentofu on a mac:

 ```bash
 brew install opentofu
 ```

 Once you have opentofu installed initialize it so that required plugins are installed

 ```bash
 tofu init --upgrade
 ```

 > **ℹ️ Info:** If you encountered the following error on M1 or M2 MacBook you need to follow the steps provided below and use terraform instead of tofu

 ```bash
 │ Error: Incompatible provider version
 │